 Adding an account manually

 Click Add Bank Account or Add Credit Card.
 Fill in the institution, routing number, and account number fields, tie the account to a Chart of Accounts entry, and save.
-Manual accounts don't sync automatically — you record transactions by hand.
+Manual accounts don't sync on their own — record transactions by hand with New Transaction, or bring them in wholesale with Import Statement on the Transactions tab.

 The Reconcile View